Wally Joyner: Post-Angels

 After six years with the Angels, Joyner signed with the Kansas City Royals as a free agent for the 1992 season.
 He played with the Royals for four years.
 After the 1995 season, Joyner was traded to the San Diego Padres for Bip Roberts.
 He played with the Padres for four years, and was the starting first baseman on the 1998 pennant-winning team.
 After the 1999 season, Joyner was traded to the Atlanta Braves in a deal that also sent Reggie Sanders to the Braves and Bret Boone and Ryan Klesko to the Padres.
-He played with the Braves for one year before ending his career where it had begun, with the Anaheim Angels.
+He played with the Braves for one year before ending his career, as he wished, where it had begun, with the Anaheim Angels.

 Joyner announced his retirement on June 16, 2001.
 In a taped message that was played on the Edison Field videoboard after the first inning that day, he thanked the Angels fans for their support and received a standing ovation.